syesmic/syesmic.github.io/rue-keyboard.md

 Save and exit the file.

-## 2. Register the Layout in X11 Rules
+## 2. Register the Layout in X11 xkb Rules

 Open the `evdev.xml` file to register the newly created layout: